aws-samples/aws-gateway-load-balancer-suricata-ids-ips-nsm/docs/deployment/base-templates/base-vpc.md

 ### MaxMind GeoIP

 To make use of the MaxMind GeoIP2 database, you must first [register](https://www.maxmind.com/en/geolite2/signup?lang=en) with MaxMind.
-Once registered, you can populate your registration key <span style=color:Aquamarine>"MaxMindApiKey": *"%keyhere%"*</span> within the <span style=color:Aquamarine>cluster-template-configuration.json</span> file.
+Once registered, you can populate your registration key in the parameter `"MaxMindApiKey":` within the [Cloudformation parameter file](/cloudformation/suricata/cluster-template-configuration.json).
 The solution will automatically download and enable your database, ready for use with your Suricata GeoIP rules.

 #### Amazon Elastic File System

 Both the Suricata and RulesFetcher containers use a [BindMount](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/bind-mounts.html) in their task definitions.
-The 'SuricataLogs' volume is attached to each container and mounted at '/var/log/suricata/'.
-Each ECS host, mounts a shared EFS volume at bootstrap and this is linked to the '/var/log/' directory.
-Logs are therefore saved in EFS.
+The `SuricataLogs` volume is attached to each container and mounted at `/var/log/suricata/`.
+Each ECS host, mounts a shared EFS volume at bootstrap and this is linked to the `/var/log/` directory.
+Logs are therefore saved in EFS and you don't need to worry that Logs might fill up the disk and crash your instance.

 #### Simple Systems Manager Parameters

-Various parameters are used by the solution, these are listed below:
+Various SSM parameters are used by the solution, these are listed below:

-1. '/*%stack-name%*/suricata/cloudwatchconfig'
+1. `/*%stack-name%*/suricata/cloudwatchconfig`

     >This parameter is used to hold the CloudWatch Agent configuration that is used by the ECS hosts as they boot

-2. '/*%stack-name%*/suricata/rulesets'
+2. `/*%stack-name%*/suricata/rulesets`

     >This parameter is read by the RulesFetcher container periodically.
 Modifications to this parameter will cause a ruleset update, ruleset download or ruleset removal to take place.

-3. '/*%stack-name%*/codebuild/container/rulesFetcher/md5sum'
+3. `/*%stack-name%*/codebuild/container/rulesFetcher/md5sum`

     >This parameter is used by CodeBuild to determine whether the computed Dockerfile MD5 checksum differs from the Dockerfile in the code repository.
 If no changes are detected, CodeBuild won't build a new rulesFetcher container to save CI/CD time.

-4. '/*%stack-name%*/codebuild/container/rulesFetcher/uri'
+4. `/*%stack-name%*/codebuild/container/rulesFetcher/uri`

     >This parameter is used by CodeBuild to locate the ECR repository and image for the RulesFetcher container

-5. '/*%stack-name%*/codebuild/container/suricata/md5sum'
+5. `/*%stack-name%*/codebuild/container/suricata/md5sum`

     >This parameter is used by CodeBuild to determine whether the computed Dockerfile MD5 checksum differs from the Dockerfile in the code repository.
 If no changes are detected, CodeBuild won't build a new Suricata container to save CI/CD time.

-6. '/*%stack-name%*/codebuild/container/suricata/uri'
+6. `/*%stack-name%*/codebuild/container/suricata/uri`

     >This parameter is used by CodeBuild to locate the ECR repository and image for the Suricata container
 #### Amazon S3